Branding of the IKO Metals factory

 02

-The IKO Metals plant is the world’s largest manufacturer of pressed metal roofing.
-Occupying more than 22,000 square meters in Tongeren, Belgium, it produces composite roof tiles for its subsidiary brands – Metrotile, Gerard, Decra, and Tilcor with whom we have been working since 2014.
+The IKO Metals factory is the world’s largest production facility for pressed metal roofing.
+On an area of over 22,000 m² in Tongeren, Belgium, tiles for the subsidiary brands Metrotile, Gerard, Decra, and Tilcor are produced, which we have been supporting since 2014.

 Branding of the IKO Metals plant (1)

-50+ branding elements for the world’s largest lightweight roofing manufacturer
+50+ branding elements for the world’s largest lightweight roofing production facility

-The IKO Metals marketing team planned to host an Open House Day at the factory and tasked us with developing corporate branding for the production and service areas, as well as promotional materials for the event.
+The IKO Metals marketing team planned an Open Day at the factory and asked us to develop corporate branding for the production and service areas, as well as promotional materials for the event.

 Branding of the IKO Metals plant (2)